SICW: Red Rock to Woolgoolga

 Red Rock, Corindi Beach, Arrawarra Beach, Mullaway Beach

-Then back onto the sand heading towards Arrawarra Beach, but you’ll need low tide to cross the Arrawarra River.
+Then, back onto the sand heading towards Arrawarra Beach, you’ll need low tide to cross the Arrawarra River.
 The Gumbaynggirr people named this land Arrawarra, meaning ‘meeting place’.
 The tide must also be low to see the old Aboriginal stone fish traps.
 You can learn more about the traps and local Aboriginal history and culture when you book a Wajaana Yaam Gumbaynggirr Adventure Tour at Red Rock or by visiting the Yarrawarra Aboriginal Cultural Centre at Corindi.
 Arrawarra is a very popular surfing spot for locals.

-Next up is Mullaway Headland a good spot to find a shady tree and take a breather before heading off for a late lunch at the Mullaway Beach General Store and much-needed relaxation.
-Spend the rest of the afternoon having a swim and watching the sunset or keep on walking to Woolgoolga.
+Next up is Mullaway Headland, a good spot to find a shady tree and take a breather before heading off for a late lunch at the Mullaway Beach General Store and much-needed relaxation.
+Spend the rest of the afternoon having a swim and watching the sunset, or keep on walking to Woolgoolga.

 You can take off your shoes and have a paddle at Woolgoolga Lake or cool off in the ocean.
 If you’re lucky, you might get to inspect the exposed bones of Buster, a 39-metre Canadian-built vessel that washed ashore in 1893.
-The shipwreck is buried in the sand along Woolgoolga Beach just outside the Woolgoolga Lakeside Holiday Park.
+The shipwreck is buried in the sand along Woolgoolga Beach, just outside the Woolgoolga Lakeside Holiday Park.

 With the Woolgoolga surf club approaching, there’s not long to go before you reach your accommodation with the promise of a hot shower and a soft couch to sink into.